top of page

 The Certification Training details how the nationally-adopted Standards of Quality for Family Strengthening & Support can enhance your work with families.
 Whether you are program staff setting up a new program or strengthening an existing one, or a funder developing or monitoring programs, the Standards provide a blueprint for implementing best practice, with a particular emphasis on Diversity, Equity, and Inclusion.
 Learn more here

-• For more information and to register by August 8th (U.S.) or August 11 (outside of the U.S.), click here.
+• For more information and to register by December 8th (U.S.) or December 9th (outside of the U.S.), click here.

 For the full schedule of upcoming trainings, please click here.